publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch137/m__us_usc_t10_s2302.md

 >         “(1)  __Requirement under far__  __.—__

 >         Not later than 180 days after the date of the enactment of this Act \[Jan.
-28, 2008\], the Federal Acquisition Regulation issued in accordance with section 25 of the Office of Federal Procurement Policy Act (\[former\] [41 U.S.C.
-421][/us/usc/t41/s421]) \[see [41 U.S.C.
-1303][/us/usc/t41/s1303]\] shall be revised to require the insertion into each covered contract (or, in the case of a task order, the contract under which the task order is issued) of a contract clause addressing the selection, training, equipping, and conduct of personnel performing private security functions under such contract.
+28, 2008\], the Federal Acquisition Regulation issued in accordance with [section 1303 of title 41][/us/usc/t41/s1303], United States Code\[,\] shall be revised to require the insertion into each covered contract (or, in the case of a task order, the contract under which the task order is issued) of a contract clause addressing the selection, training, equipping, and conduct of personnel performing private security functions under such contract.

 >         “(2)  __Clause requirement__  __.—__